leandroroser/template/README.md

 ## USAGE

 Describe how to use this repo.
-Where the main program folder and the data folder is located, etc.
+Where the main program folder and the data folder are located, etc.

 ## SAMPLE DATA USED IN THE PUBLICATION